pranav-cs-1/nexus/USAGE.md

 - When editing URLs, you'll see visual feedback with the cursor position
 - Response details include status code, duration, size, and formatted body
 - HTTP methods are color-coded in the request list (GET=blue, POST=green, etc.)
+- Collections help you organize requests by project or API

 ## Troubleshooting